gelguy/wilder.nvim/README.md

 cmap <expr> <Tab> wilder#in_context() ? wilder#next() : "\<Tab>"
 cmap <expr> <S-Tab> wilder#in_context() ? wilder#previous() : "\<S-Tab>"

-" only / and ? is enabled by default
+" only / and ? are enabled by default
 call wilder#set_option('modes', ['/', '?', ':'])
 ```